golanlevin/DrawingWithMachines/realtime/artframe_realtime/README.md

 * `G91` Relative distance mode
 * `M0`, `M2`, `M30` for pausing and program end

-Here is an example program.
-Note that the ArtFrame prefers the style of GCode comments written in parentheses.
+Here is an example GCode program.
+Note that the ArtFrame prefers the style of GCode comments which are written in parentheses.

 ```
 $H (home the machine)